-We produced an EIA Scoping Report to set out the proposed scope of the EIA and methods of assessment that we intend to use.
-We submitted this report to the Planning Inspectorate (PINS) in Summer 2024 for its consideration.
-A Scoping Opinion was received from PINS in Autumn 2024, confirming PINS' views on the proposed scope of the EIA, and is being used to form the basis of the assessments required for the EIA.
+We are currently developing an EIA Scoping Report to set out the proposed scope of the EIA and methods of assessment that we intend to use.
+We plan to submit this report to the Planning Inspectorate (PINS) in Summer 2024 for its consideration.
+The Scoping Opinion received from PINS will be used to form the basis of the assessments required for the EIA.